federicomariamassari/udacity-dand/projects/p3/dand-p3-wrangle-openstreetmap.md

 ```
 SP 227 -> Strada Provinciale 227
 ```
-otherwise, I split the string on the matched key and joined the replaced value to a blank space and the string remainder:
+Otherwise, I split the string on the matched key and joined the replaced value to a blank space and the string remainder:
 ```python
 for key, value in mapping.items():
     if key in match.group():